July 8, 2013

 May 14, 2013

-This morning, for the first time in history, a combat aircraft with no pilot onboard took off from an aircraft carrier at sea.
+This morning, for the first time in history, a combat aircraft (correction: a research aircraft that will lead to a combat aircraft) with no pilot onboard took off from an aircraft carrier at sea.

 The X-47B demonstrator launched from the USS George H.W.
 Bush off the coast of Virginia at 11:18 a.m., and flew to Naval Air Station Patuxent River in Maryland.